Multi-Persona Thinking for Bias Mitigation in Large Language Models: Introduction

 Among these categories, prompt-based debiasing has received considerable attention because it is computationally efficient and does not require access to model parameters.
-For example, self-debiasing prompts encourage the model to first reflect on potential harmful stereotypes and then adjust its responses accordingly \citep{schick-etal-2021-self, gallegos-etal-2025-self, ganguli2023capacity, zhao2025explicit}. \citet{zheng-etal-2024-helpful} and \citet{gupta2023bias} explore persona-assigning and role-playing prompting for enhancing reasoning ability, where LLMs are instructed to respond based on a certain social identity or domain expert.
-However, they only assign one persona/role in the prompt, so the LLM may be biased toward the assigned persona/role.
+For example, self-debiasing instructions encourage the model to first reflect on possible harmful stereotypes and then adjust its responses accordingly \citep{schick-etal-2021-self, ganguli2023capacity, gallegos-etal-2025-self, zhao2025explicit}. \citet{gupta2023bias} and \citet{zheng-etal-2024-helpful} explore persona assignment and role-playing prompts to improve reasoning ability, where LLMs are instructed to respond based on a certain social identity or domain expert.
+However, these methods assign only a single persona or role in the prompt, which may bias the LLM toward that assigned perspective.

-In this paper, we propose a Multi-Persona Thinking (MPT) approach, an inference-time framework for mitigating social bias in LLMs.
+In this paper, we propose \textbf{Multi-Persona Thinking (MPT)}, an inference-time framework for mitigating social bias in LLMs.
 Specifically, we guide an LLM to reason from the perspectives of different personas that are related to the bias category (e.g., male and female).
-Inspired by multi-agent debate \citep{du2023improving}, we let different personas exchange, compare, and refine their viewpoints.
+Inspired by the multi-agent debate \citep{du2023improving}, we prompt a single LLM to simulate perspectives from different personas, and internally exchange and refine them through self-deliberation.
 This process can gradually reveal and reduce biases through the interaction of diverse perspectives.
-Unlike prior work \citep{borah-mihalcea-2024-towards} that fine-tunes models to alleviate bias, our method applies dialectical reasoning directly at inference time, which makes MPT a lightweight and applicable method.
+Unlike previous work \citep{borah-mihalcea-2024-towards} that fine-tunes models to alleviate bias, our method applies dialectical reasoning directly at inference time, making MPT a lightweight and practical method.

-Our experiments show that our approach largely outperforms previous methods on prompting strategy.
-On the Bias Benchmark for QA \citep[BBQ;][]{parrish-etal-2022-bbq}, MPT achieves the lowest bias scores on ambiguous questions while preserving core reasoning abilities on disambiguated ones.
-On the StereoSet \citep{nadeem-etal-2021-stereoset}, MPT improves accuracy by 28\% and reduces bias by 36\% relative to the next-best methods.
-Further, we show that MPT can be combined with other techniques to achieve even higher performance in both accuracy and fairness.
+Our experiments show that our approach largely outperforms previous prompting methods.
+On Bias Benchmark for QA \citep[BBQ;][]{parrish-etal-2022-bbq}, MPT achieves the lowest bias scores on ambiguous questions while preserving the core reasoning abilities on disambiguated ones.
+On StereoSet \citep{nadeem-etal-2021-stereoset} with Llama, MPT improves accuracy by 30\% and reduces bias by 43\% relative to the next-best methods.
+Furthermore, we show that MPT can be combined with other techniques to achieve a stronger performance in both accuracy and fairness.